vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/DVBAB REPORT LISTS.md

  tag | {::nomarkdown}LIST{:/}
  routine | [DVBAB1](http://code.osehra.org/dox/Routine_DVBAB1_source.html)
  return value type | {::nomarkdown}ARRAY{:/}
  description | {::nomarkdown}This remote procedure call returns a list of reports,Health Summary types and date ranges that can be displayedat the workstation.
-There are no input parameters for this RPC.{:/}{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:36:25 am</p>{:/}
+There are no input parameters for this RPC.{:/}

+{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:46:15 am</p>{:/}